aicoe-aiops/cloud-price-analysis-public/src/CloudCostOptimizer (CCO)/README.md

   * region defined as specific region, for example "us-east-2"- to look for the best configuration only in us-east-2
   * region defined as list of multiple regions- ["eu-west-1","eu-east-2","sa-east-1"]- to look for the best configuration in these regions
 * AvailabilityZone - used if specific AZ is required
+* filterInstances - used if specific instance types (major, minor or instance type) should not be displayed by Optimizer- for example, if major type a1, and instance type c5.large are not relevant, insert- filterInstances: ["a1","c5.large"]
 * Architecture - processor architecture, can be selected as- 'all' / 'x86_64' (64-bit x86) / 'arm64' (64-bit arm) / 'i386' (32-bit) / 'x86_64_mac' (64-bit mac)
 * typeMajor - Used when specific instance types are required.
 For example, when only C5, R5, A1 are supported- insert "typeMajor": ["c5", "r5", "a1"]
 * Category - specifies the instance category- General Purpose, Compute Optimized, Memory Optimized, Media Accelerator Instance, Storage Optimized, GPU instance.